Skip to content

 Quick pick

-• Docker container – fast to spin up, isolated, great for container-first stacks and orchestrators.
+• Docker – fast to spin up, isolated, great for container-first stacks.

-• Windows service (sc.exe) – native Windows service using the Service Control Manager (SCM).
+• Windows service – native Windows service using the Service Control Manager (SCM).

 Supported Deployment Methods